Talent Agency KMR’s Longtime Dedication to Repping Actors With Disabilities Is Paying Off

 Sometimes, good guys finish first.

 Kazarian Measures Ruskin & Associates is a rarity: The agency has a division devoted to performers with disabilities.
 KMR supported that arm for years even though it always operated in the red.
-But this past year, the department surged into profitability, with $3 million in bookings for those clients.
+But this past year, the department surged into profitability, and the agency has chalked up $3 million in bookings for clients with disabilities.

 KMR president Mark Measures says it was never an option to shutter the branch, noting, “The department was a loss leader, but I think it’s the true legacy of our agency.”